studiozeffa/react-native-iab/README.md

-# React Native In App Browser
+# react-native-iab

-A module for React native, which opens a URL in an embedded 'In-App' browser, if available, falling back to using the regular browser.
+A React Native module which opens a URL in an embedded 'In-App' browser (if available), falling back to the regular browser.

 ## Prerequisities